Image:Shadowplay by barnabywasson

 Good reading role models at home might:

-- Invite parents to chat about books and what they are reading in a positive and encouraging way. perhaps sharing an interesting piece of information to show how reading connects us to this world
+- chat about books and what they are reading in a positive and encouraging way

-- explain how the simple act of reading for pleasure is so important and enjoyable! ( lie eads to improved literacy skills, vocabulary and knowledge of the world)
+- explain how the simple act of reading for pleasure is so important and enjoyable! ( leads to improved literacy skills, vocabulary and knowledge of the world)

 - surround their home with books in a range of formats and genre, magazines, newspapers and catalogues